Your Pet Will Give Thanks if You Avoid Sharing These Foods

 Dogs and some cats enjoy holiday feasts almost as much as we do — especially when they’re gobbling up food dropped under the dining table or surfing kitchen counters for leftovers.
 And given that many pets are considered family members, it’s only natural to want to share tasty morsels from our celebrations with them.

 But be warned: Some “people foods” can cause serious health issues for dogs and cats.
 To keep everyone’s holidays happy and healthy, you should resist the temptation to “treat” your pets and keep them away from these foods:

 Your dog or cat may adore chowing down scraps of roasted turkey skin, fat trimmed from a pork or beef roast, or mashed potatoes loaded with butter or sour cream.
 However, such snacks can lead to digestive problems that range from nausea, vomiting and diarrhea to pancreatitis.
 Pancreatitis occurs when the pancreas, the organ that produces enzymes that digest food and insulin that controls blood sugar, becomes inflamed.
 In dogs, pancreatitis symptoms may include vomiting, diarrhea, appetite loss, decreased activity or sluggishness, and mild to severe abdominal pain.
 Cats tend to have subtle signs such as lethargy, decreased appetite, dehydration and weight loss.

 While not all table foods will trigger an episode of pancreatitis, they can still cause an upset stomach and lead to poor table manners like begging.
-Be sure all of your guests understand they aren’t to sneak a treat under the holiday table to your dog or cat no matter how sad his big brown eyes look or how intensely she stares.
+Be sure all of your guests understand they aren’t to sneak a treat under the holiday table to your dog or cat no matter how sad his or her big brown eyes look or how intensely they stare.

 Onions and garlic